Spongdal

 Spongdal is a village in Trondheim Municipality in Trøndelag county, Norway.
 It is the largest village in the Byneset area in Heimdal borough.
 It is located between the villages of Langørjan and Ringvål.
 The Byneset Church lies about 2.5 km west of the village of Spongdal.

+The school in the picture is the old school, it sits right next to the main bus stop in spongdal, it was abandoned in 2015 because black mold was found inside it.
+Now it is abandoned, rarely it's used for military or police exercises.
+The school is mostly still intact except for a few things such as the windows and things like that, like almost every other abandoned building there is graffiti almost everywhere on it.
+So far the commune has chosen not to tear it down but who knows.

 The 0.28 km2 village has a population (2024) of 498 and a population density of 1779 PD/km2.